Accords nouveaux

 The usual guitar tuning - but we also know over thirty scordaturas - comes in three variants, which differ in the octave allocation of the 4th and 5th course:

 b) the 'semi-reentrant tuning' with the high octave 5th course: e1-hh-gg-dd1-aa.
-This is the normal tuning
+This is the normal tuning.
+(Listed in Tyler as Stringing B.)

 Not every guitar book contains tuning information.
 And in many sources the tuning indications are ambiguous.